chrissimpkins/Crunch/docs/EXECUTABLE.md

 $ crunch [PNG image path 1]...[PNG image path n]
 ```

-The executable works with shell wildcards.
-For instance, to process all PNG image files in the working directory you can use the following:
+You can use shell wildcards with the executable.
+For instance, to process all PNG image files in the working directory, you can use the following:

 ```
 $ crunch *.png